pivotal/docs-tap/app-sso/service-operators/identity-providers.hbs.md

-# Identity providers
+# Identity providers for AppSSO

+This topic tells you how to configure Application Single Sign-On (commonly called AppSSO) to use external identity providers (commonly called IdPs).

-Users can log in by using external identity providers (IdPs).
+Users can log in by using external identity providers.
 OpenID Connect and LDAP providers are supported.
 SAML providers have limited experimental support.
 An `AuthServer` does not manage users internally.
 Developers can get started quickly without needing to connect to an IdP by using static hard-coded users, which is for development purposes only.

 Identity providers are configured under `spec.identityProviders`, learn more from [the API reference](../crds/authserver.md).